 Roy's first appearances in early 1986 had him as a rather generic character whose Jokester characteristics started merely as an amusement for rudely waking up other farm animals with his bugle.
 The "said" amusement eventually extended from awaking up others to pulling pranks just for the mean-spirited fun.
 Thus, becoming The Prankster by late-1986/early-1987 we know him as today and an admittedly much more interesting character.
 By 1987, his Jerk Ass tendencies have already been taken Up to Eleven.

 Charlie Brown, somewhat surprisingly, was a victim of this trope.
-In his earliest strips, he was basically the prototype of Calvin from Calvin and Hobbes in that he was a wise cracking rascal who often got the upper hand.
-For instance, he comes across another character who is sweating and asks what's the matter.
+In his earliest strips, he was basically the prototype of Calvin from Calvin And Hobbes in that he was a wise cracking rascal who often got the upper hand.
+For instance, he comes across another character who is sweating and asks her if anything is wrong.
 "I'm hot!" she says.
 "You don't look so hot to me," he retorts before running away with a smirk.
-In the very earliest strips, he even had girls fighting over his affections!
-Some vestiges of the later Charlie Brown were there in the early days in that the other children were somewhat crueler to him than they were to their other peers, but it wasn't until later that this and his tendency to come out behind became such an overpowering part of his characterization.
+Another strip has him trying the patience of his friends as he fussily arranges them for a group photograph before playfully announcing that his camera doesn't actually have any film in it.
+As he runs away with his angry friends in close pursuit, he laughs and says, "I like to live dangerously!"
+In the very earliest strips, he even had girls fighting over his affections.
+Some vestiges of the later Charlie Brown were there in the early days with the other children being somewhat crueler to him than they were to their other peers, but it wasn't until later that his tendency to always come in last became such an overpowering part of his characterization.
 The doo-wop song "Charlie Brown" actually manages to combine these two divergent characterizations, with "Who called the English teacher 'Daddy-O'?" and "Why is ev'rybody always pickin' on me?"